 Jeremy specialises in devised theatre.
 Since 1999 he has been a regular collaborator with Forced Entertainment, appearing in over a dozen of their shows and performing all over the world.
-He appears in the occasional play, like Swedish poet Niklas Rådström's Monsters about the Bulger killing, brilliantly directed by Christopher Haydon.
+He does appear in the occasional play, like Swedish poet Niklas Rådström's Monsters about the Bulger killing, directed by Christopher Haydon.

 He’s more often to be found in mainland Europe, working with people like Flemish choreographer and film maker Wim Vandekeybus, for whom he has starred in two feature films: Galloping Mind and Monkey Sandwich, the latter being selected for the Venice Film Festival.